Email FacebookTwitterMenu burgerClose thin

 Share

 Many businesses don’t make any money, particularly during their first year of operation.
 When this happens, the IRS provides business owners with some tax relief in the form of something called a net operating loss (NOL).
-What follows is a summary of the basics that you need to know about it.
-If you need help making sense of any financial concepts for your business, consider finding a financial advisor, some of whom help family businesses.
+What follows is a summary of the basics that you need to know about this tax break.
+If you need help making sense of any financial concepts for your business, consider finding a financial advisor who specializes in business planning.

 Net Operating Losses: The Basics